brookchuang1111/brookchuang1111.github.io/_posts/2025-04-20-walton-ford.md

 tags: [Art]
 ---
 # Walton Ford's World: Delirium of Animal and Man
-I felt the beast’s stance in my throat - felt the tension of his hind legs in my jaw.
+I feel the beast’s stance in my throat - I feel the tension of his hind legs in my spine.

-It was a wolf about to bite a man.
-A large black body that covered the canvas with a pale limb in the corner, enticing the jaws of the beast to sever it completely off the limb.
+Fenrir's large black body covers the canvas while a pale limb in the corner entices the jaws of the beast to sever it completely off the limb.
+He is bound by a silky pink ribbon called Gleipnir, whose strength seems inconsequential next to the hulking figure of the animal.

-What I saw on the 59x119 canvas was Fenrir, the Norse demon wolf trapped by the magical chain Gleipnir.
-His mouth is open to receive his captor’s hand in a landscape rendered in watercolor and gouache, signed at the bottom “Walton Ford”.

 <!---Images-->
 <figure style="display: flex; flex-direction: column; align-items: center; padding-top: 20px; padding-bottom: 20px;">